 Here are some helpful links:

 Check out Laura’s network of professionals serving the needs of seniors in the East Bay – Senior Solutions.
-Whether you need a wheelchair ramp, a convenient ride service, an organized garage, or a real estate agent, they can help.
+Whether you need a wheelchair ramp, help finding a senior community, a moving company, an organized garage, or a real estate agent, they can help.

-For seniors who want support and resources for aging in place, the Village movement, which started in Boston, has landed in the East Bay.
-The Lamorinda Village is fully operational, with social and educational events, drivers, and volunteers ready to help you stay at home as long as you are able.
+For seniors who want support and resources for aging in place, the Village movement, which started in Boston, is going strong in the East Bay.
+The Lamorinda Village is going strong, with social and educational events, drivers, and volunteers ready to help you stay at home as long as you are able.
 Sign up on their website for their email newsletters to be notified of public events in Lafayette, Moraga, and Orinda.
 Laura is a Preferred Service Provider for the Lamorinda Village.

-Another excellent resource for seniors who want to live at home as long as possible is Covia.
-This nonprofit Bay Area-based organization has several innovative and free programs:
+Another excellent resource for seniors who want to live at home as long as possible is Front Porch.
+This nonprofit organization has several innovative and free programs:

 - Home Match – Homeowners with extra rooms connect with home seekers who need an affordable living space.
 Lodgers can provide (nonmedical) services such as yard work, errand running, light housekeeping, or cooking for a lower rent.
-Covia handles the interviews and paperwork, and irons out conflicts if they arise.
-Do you know a senior who could use a companion and a little extra income?
+Front Porch handles the interviews and paperwork, and irons out conflicts if they arise.
+Do you know a senior who could use a companion and a little extra income

 - Social Call – Do you know a senior who would welcome a regular visit for conversation and companionship?
-Covia matches trained volunteers with adults over 60 for social connections that mean so much.
+Front Porch matches trained volunteers with adults over 60 for social connections that mean so much.

 For older adults who want to plan for unexpected events, including hospitalizations, falls, memory loss, sharing your plans with others, and public benefits to help pay for your needs if you can’t, check out this excellent, free, and simple web tool from Northwestern University: Plan Your Lifespan.

 Need help with Advance Directives?
 Every adult should have one!
-Three great websites to check out:
+Some great websites to check out:

 - Just starting a conversation with loved ones about what you want for the end of your life can be a challenge!
 This group has put together great starter kits to help: The Conversation Project.